suzana-ilic/suzana_ilic_affective_computing/README.md

-# suzana_ilic_affective_computing
+### Linguistic features, datasets and neural architectures for text-based emotion recognition

-Linguistic features, datasets and neural architectures for text-based emotion recognition
+Suzana Ilić, PhD thesis in Applied and Computational Linguistics